intel-analytics/ipex-llm/docs/readthedocs/source/doc/UserGuide/known_issues.md

 Here we provide a workaround for running BigDL under Spark Dynamic Allocation mode.

-For `spark-submit` cluster mode, the first solution is to disable the Spark Dynamic Allocation mode in `SparkConf` as you submit your application as follows:
+For `spark-submit` cluster mode, the first solution is to disable the Spark Dynamic Allocation mode in `SparkConf` when you submit your application as follows:

 ```bash
 spark-submit --conf spark.dynamicAllocation.enabled=false